MonDomains/mns-docs/docs/faq.md

 ### What does it cost to register a .mon domain?

 Currently, registration costs are set at the following prices;
 - 5+ character .mon names: $5 in MON per year.
 - 4 character .mon names: $50 in MON per year.
 - 3 character .mon names: $100 in MON per year.

 3 and 4 character names have higher pricing to reflect the small number of these names available.

+### Why is my MNS name not appear in "Names" page?